Learz/WarOfRaekidion/README.md

 Welcome to the repository of War of Raekidion.
 This game is made in Eiffel, with the help of SDL 2.

-War of Raekidion is a "bullet hell" type top-down shooter game.
+War of Raekidion is a bullet hell type online multiplayer top-down shooter game inspired from Touhou.
 It involves basic gameplay like dodging enemies' projectiles and progressing through the level.
 However, it also includes interesting new features like a simple to use modding format, which allows to add enemy ships and projectile types through XML files.
 Also, the main feature of this game consists of a online multiplayer mode making one player control the ship and progressing normally through the level, while the other sends enemies and attacks to his opponent.

 Installing the game
 ----------------------